MasonWirtz/MasonWirtz.github.io/Publications.md

 <br>

-> ## In Preparation
+> ## In Preparation / Under Contract

-* <u>Wirtz, M. A.</u>, & Ender, A. (in prep.).
+* <u>Wirtz, M. A.</u>, & Ender, A. (under contract).
 Functional prestige in sociolinguistic evaluative judgements by adult L2 migrants in Austria: Evidence from perception.

 * <u>Wirtz, M. A.</u>, Pickl, S., & Pfenninger, S. E. (in prep.).
 Individual differences in event experiences and psychosocial factors as drivers for language change following occupational major life events.

-* <u>Wirtz, M. A.</u>, Kaiser, I., & Ender, A. (in prep.).
+* <u>Wirtz, M. A.</u>, Kaiser, I., & Ender, A. (under contract).
 Decomposing varietal exposure in the lives of adult migrant L2 learners in Austria: A look at the dialect-standard-continuum.
 In L. Rosseel, & E. Zenner (eds.), *Acquiring Language variation: The interaction between world and mind.*

-* <u>Wirtz, M. A.</u>, Pfenninger, S. E., Rossmanith, A., & Zbinden, L. (in prep.).
+* <u>Wirtz, M. A.</u>, Pfenninger, S. E., Rossmanith, A., & Zbinden, L. (under contract).
 Continuity vs. cut-off points in SLA across the lifespan: From significant life events to biologically regulated thresholds.
 In C. Wright, T. Piske, A. Steinlein, P. Peltonen (eds.), *Context Matters*.

 <br>